Skip to Content

 • string - Text data

-• integer - Whole numbers
+• integer - Signed 64-bit integers

-• float - Decimal numbers
+• float - 64-bit floating point numbers

-• datetime - Date and time values
+• datetime - Date and time with timezone

 • date - Date only values